chuckstack/introduction/readme.md

 - identify and deploy AI-enabled, self-service tools that drive innovation from everyone in your organization,
 - build a community of support and innovation.

+## What is chuck-stack
+The 'stack' is a collection of the best IT and operations tools and support staff to boost small to medium-size organizations.

 ## Why chuck-stack is Important
 We believe in a cooperative approach to learning, support and innovation.
-As a group, we establish the priciples that guide decisions and collectively create a platform the values simplicity, stability and self-service.
+As a group, we establish the principles that guide decisions and collectively create a platform the values simplicity, stability and self-service.

 ## Target Organizations
 We best support organizations that resemble the following characteristics: